Z4NGA/Arkanoid/README.md

 # GameTest_Arkanoid
+### Main Branch
- Test for implementing Arkanoid using c++ & sdl
+- Test for implementing Arkanoid using c++ & the provided sdl library (only using colors)
+### Additional Implementation Branch
+- Improved version of the implementation of Arkanoid using sdl and sdl_image library (using texture and icons)
 ### Tutorial
 #### Movements
 - To start each level press the left mouse button